Local-Coding-Buddy/Group-12-COSC4353/FuelRatePrediction/README.txt

 3: Paste the http://127.0.0.1:8000/ ip into a browser Url to look at our website

-NOTE: currenlty we do not have links from the main pages linking the fuel quote page and fuel quote history: that comes later. so to connect to them Please use the IPs: http://127.0.0.1:8000/fqf/ for fuel quote form and http://127.0.0.1:8000/fqh/ for fuel quote History

-Install:
-pip install pytest
-pip install pytest-django
-pip install pytest-cov

 4. to run the code coverage go to the directory Group-12-COSC4353\FuelRatePrediction and run the command pytest --cov=.